LastingGiftFoods/LITA-Analyst-Class-Documentation-/README.md

   2. analysis and
   3. virtualization
 - SQL - Structured Query Language for querying daya
 - GitHub for portfolio building

+### Data Cleaning and Preparation - the initial phase of the data cleaning and preparation we perform the following:
+- Data loading and inspection
+- Handling missing Variables
+- Data cleaning and formation